 Financial instruments that expose us to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 We maintain our cash balances in bank accounts, which at times may exceed the Federal Deposit Insurance Corporation's general deposit insurance limits.
-The amount on deposit at December 31, 2021 and 2020 which exceeded the \$250,000 federally insured limit were approximately \$3,092,111 and \$770,098, respectively.
+The amount on deposit at December 31, 2022 and 2021 which exceeded the \$250,000 federally insured limit were approximately \$1,393,823 and \$3,592,111, respectively.
 We have not experienced any losses in such accounts and thus believe that we are not exposed to any significant credit risk on cash.

-There was no customer who represented more than 10% of revenues for the year ended December 31, 2021 and one customer who represented more than 10% of revenues for the year ended December 31, 2020.
-We have approximately five hundred thirty-five customers who represented 100% of the revenues for the year ended December 31, 2021.
-There were two customers who represented more than 10% of the accounts receivable balance as of December 31, 2021, and zero as of December 31, 2020.
+There was one customer who represented 12% of revenues for the year ended December 31, 2022 andno customer who represented more than 10% of revenues for the year ended December 31, 2021.
+There was one customer who represented 15% of the accounts receivable balance as of December 31, 2022, andtwo customers who represented 14% and 12%, respectively, of the accounts receivable balance as of December 31, 2021.